SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/smart-rules-collection.md

 The rule uses the following parameter from the device object or data point library:

-* Data Point Library red/yellow range: red range when the system should create CRITICAL alarms and similarly yellow range when the system should create MINOR alarms.
-The data point should at least have either red or yellow range.
+* Data Point Library red/yellow range: Red range when the system should create CRITICAL alarms and yellow range when the system should create MINOR alarms.
+Note that the data point should have at least one of red or yellow range configured.

 * Object red range: Range when the system should create CRITICAL alarms.
 These values can be edited in the data explorer for each data point.